inductiva/inductiva/inductiva/fluids/scenarios/wind_tunnel/README.md

 ## Output and Post-Processing

-The simulation output is comprised of several files spread throughout several directories.
-These files contain data about the airflow over the object, from which valuable metrics can be extracted to understand the aerodynamics of the object.
-To obtain these metrics a few post-processing steps are required to be done.

-The `WindTunnel` scenario allows users to extract the following metrics:
+The simulation output will contain several sub-directories with files that can be post-processed to extract relevant metrics, such as:
 - Pressure field: Pressure field of the airflow over the object.
 - Streamlines: Streamlines of the airflow over the domain and interacting with the object.
 - Flow slice: Slice of the flow that represents the airflow over the domain and interacting with the object.